perrybutler/wp-openlogin/README.md

 **Fancy login buttons**

 The login form [rp_login_form] is currently text-only, there are no brand icons/buttons for the various third-party providers.
 Include a few alternate "designs" such as basic/list/grid which the admin could choose from in the backend for quickly changing the style of the login form.
+[OpenID Selector](https://code.google.com/p/openid-selector/) is a popular one.

 History
 -------